meodai/simpleRAF/README.md

 If the callback function returns false at any time, it will remove it self and not be called anymore,

 #### increment
-A number that will be incremented on each animation frame and passed to the callbackfunction.
+A number that will be incremented on each animation frame and passed to the callback function.
 If the argument is left away the default will be `1`.

 ### `.off()`
 Will remove a function from the callbacks to call on every frame.